jakcodex/muledump/README.md

 If you are interested in helping test new versions of this software before release then check out the [Beta Testing](https://github.com/jakcodex/muledump/wiki/Beta-Testing) wiki page for more information.

 Feel free to submit pull requests or patches if you have any Muledump changes you'd like to contribute.
 See [Contributing](https://github.com/jakcodex/muledump/wiki/Contributing) for more information.

+## Version and Update Information

+Muledump versions are described as 0.x.y-p where x is the major version, y is the minor version, and p is the patch version.

+All incrementes of x or y are published as an official Muledump Local release.
+The patch version at time of release will be noted in the release notes.
+Subsequent patches after release will not be published as a new release unless they are for a high severity issue.

+Muledump Online always runs the latest version of Muledump with all patches.

 ## Original Muledump License